If you want to be a part of the program, a couple of nights ago when I had comedian Adam Corolla on my TV show, it was up in the air.

 And he's absolutely right.

-the statute of limitations had run out in this case.
+The statute of limitations had run out in this case.

-They, they did, you know, they stack the charges to make it in one charge, basically 34 charges.
+They stacked the charges to make it in one charge, basically 34 charges, claimed this to be justice.

 It really was a federal matter.

-We'll ask our attorneys on our legal panel in in just a second here, but I think it was very, very obvious that they, in my view, that they could have argued something very differently when they went to the Supreme Court, but that's that's a different issue for a different day.
+But I think it was very, very obvious that they, in my view, that they could have argued something very differently when they went to the Supreme Court, but that's a different issue for a different day.

-But um, you know, I think the supremacy clause would have been more applicable myself rather than the process that they went through.
+But, you know, I think the supremacy clause would have been more applicable myself rather than the process that they went through.

 Here's Donald Trump saying that this was a political witch hunt.